ll7/paf22/doc/03_research/03_planning/Implementation.md

 ### <u>_Update path_</u>

-The update path module receives a command from the decision maker, that the actual path is not possible to drive.
-It uses the lanelet modell and chooses the next possible lanelet and updates the trajectory.
-It also tells the velocity profile to update the new trajectory.
+The update path module receives a command from the decision maker, that the current path is not possible to drive without collision.
+It uses the lanelet modell from the preplanner and chooses the next possible lanelet and accordingly updates the trajectory.
+It also tells the velocity profile to update because of the new trajectory.

 Input: